psi4/psi4/doc/sphinxman/source/scf.rst

     parallelization.
 Additionally, the use of the linear-scaling LinK method allows the LINK implementation to scale well with system size while simultaneously providing a formally-exact computation of the Exchange term.
-See the Linear Exchange section below for more information.
+See :ref:`sec:scflink` for more information.

 In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware